310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 You need to talk about how it all led up to this, until they’ve properly understood.

 We work as idols, after all.
-So at the very least, we have to do it properly.
+So at the very least, we have to properly go through those procedures.
 {% endbubble %}

 ## Chapter 3